FrankJaco/homeassistant-wwino-addon/docs/index.md

 -   Set a cost Tier if desired
 -   Click  **Add Wine**.

+**Important:**  The Wonderful Wino Android Helper app  **will only work on your home network**.
+It communicates with the Wonderful Wino backend via standard HTTPS POST requests sent to a specific REST API endpoint exposed by the backend’s web server.
+Most of the time you will likely be adding wine to your collection at home, so this should not be a major limitation.
+BUT...

+_I could see a use-case for those people who use the Vivino App at the store to validate the wine before they purchase, and want to immediately add it to their inventory before leaving the store.
+In a future release I may try to implement a feature that would allow for the caching of the URL's scanned, quantities, and cost tier ratings, that would auto upload to the backend upon returning home._

 ### Wonderful Wino Chrome Browser Extension:

 If you use the Chrome Browser, with this extension you can add wine to your inventory without ever touching the Wonderful Wino GUI, or Home Assistant.

+**First Launch**
+On first launch of the Wonderful Wino Chrome Browser Extension you will be prompted to enter the IP address of your Home Assistant Server.
+If you make a mistake or ever need to change the IP, you can access the configuration via the ⚙️ gear icon on the main screen.

+**Using the Chrome Browser Extension**
 Search your wine on Vivino’s site using Chrome and drill down to the wine’s specific page.
-Click the  **Red Wine icon**  on the extensions bar to bring up the Wonderful Wino Chrome extension with the Vivino URL already pre-populated.
+Click the  Wondeful Wino **Red Wine icon**  on the extensions bar to bring up the Wonderful Wino Chrome extension with the Vivino URL already pre-populated.

 ![CBE](https://raw.githubusercontent.com/FrankJaco/homeassistant-wwino-addon/main/resources/cbe.png)